 There's a long history to topical art.
 A troubadour would talk about a particularly beautiful duchess, for instance, while a balladeer would talk about a particularly beautiful duchess who was brutally slaughtered by the duke.

 Topical art need not be ephemeral.
-We are still reading Dante's Comedia six hundred years after he died, including passages about people and events that you wouldn't know about unless you lived in Florence at the time he was writing.
+We are still reading Dante’s Comedia six hundred years after he died, including passages about people and events that you wouldn’t know about unless you lived in Florence at the time he was writing.
 More recently (less than one hundred years ago) James Joyce similarly wrote about the people and events of Dublin.
-It may be no coincidence that both Dante and Joyce were in some sort of exile from the cities whose details they reproduced so lovingly, as if bringing themselves home through memories.
+It may be no coincidence that both Dante and Joyce wrote while in some sort of exile from the cities whose details they reproduced so lovingly, as if bringing themselves home through memories.
 But now we need historical glosses to understand parts of their classics.
+The same is true for scenes in many of Shakespeare’s works that rest on references to various parts of the London of his day.

 Many of the new artists break down the barrier between art and other parts of life; aesthetic or affective experience becomes just one facet (and a facet increasingly expected to be present) in everything we do.